Our homes routinely meet or exceed ENERGY STAR® guidelines

 Express Modular’s ENERGY STAR Offerings

-Our standard ENERGY STAR® package delivers many features that meet national ENERGY STAR® guidelines.
+Our optional ENERGY STAR® package delivers many features that meet national ENERGY STAR® guidelines.
 Additional ENERGY STAR®-certified items may be added to give you enhanced energy efficiency and savings.
 Products that are outside of this standard offering can be special ordered if the home buyers would like them in their new home.

 Our ENERGY STAR® package includes: